Donate

 Migrant Children

-CWD are facing multiple aspects of discrimination.
-The stigma that disabled people are the burden of the society and they lack the potential to contribute has rendered them deprived of career and vocational training opportunities.
-Besides, the parents of CWD usually cannot access rehabilitation services, which is especially true among the low income families or rural families.
+Children with disability are facing multiple challenges.
+The stigma that disabled people are the burden of the society and that they lack the potential to contribute has deprived them of career and vocational training opportunities.
+Besides, the parents of children with disability usually do not have access to rehabilitation services for their children, which is especially the case among low income families or rural families.

 Scope of Work